 Why is Japanese Knotweed so bad?

 Not only is Japanese Knotweed destructive (it can destroy concrete) but it also grows at a rapid rate and is extremely difficult to eradicate, hence why some lenders are reluctant to lend on properties affected by it.
+Although over the winter it dies back to ground level, when the plant emerges in early summer from rhizomes deep underground, it can rapidly grow to a height of over 7 feet (2.1m).
+It can grow as rapidly as 10cm in a single day.

 Is Japanese Knotweed a native plant?